 I get a very good reaction from my Artist About Me page so I thought I’d analyze why it works.
-I compared my efforts to others and realized I wrote mine in a different way to most.
-I wrote mine like a story.
+I compared my efforts to others and realized that I wrote my artist biography as a story.
 This is how to write an artist about me’ page without boring everyone to death.

-An Artist About Me page should be 150 words or less, and written informally, in the 1st person.
-Craft your Artists Biography as a journey, starting with a dream, followed by your struggle, your epiphany, and ending with your triumph.
+An Artist About Me bio should be 150 words or less and written informally, in the 1st person.
+Craft your artist’s biography as a hero’s journey, starting with a dream, followed by your struggle, your epiphany, and ending with your triumph.
 Write in plain simple English, without artspeak or jargon.

 That’s the summary and this post will guide you further.
-I’ll show you how to write an Artist About Me page that people actually want to read.
+I’ll show you how to write an Artist Bio that people actually want to read.

 Let’s get started.

-The aim is to connect with your reader and make a good first impression.
+The aim is to connect with your audience and make a good first impression.
 Your goal is to intrigue your reader.
-It should resonate and inspire your audience and with the seeds sown, your reader will feel compelled to explore further.
+An effective artist bio should resonate and inspire your audience so much that they’re compelled to find out more.

-Your ‘About Me’ page acts like the trailer to a movie, an advert that promises everything, and because it serves such an important role you should make an extra effort to craft your bio properly.
+Your ‘About Me’ bio acts like the trailer to a movie, it’s an advert that promises everything, and because it serves such an important role you should make an extra effort to craft your biography properly.

 1. Describe the Dream